Miyakid/learngit/readme.txt

 I am learning Git
-Git is a free software
+Git is a a free software